 WetLab is intended to create an opportunity for discussion and exploration, serving as a spark to imagine future uses of living on and around water.
 Working with the canals and waterways, WetLab will host playful experiments, workshops and cross-disciplinary discussions.

-Wetlab will be moored at Lomeshaye Wharf in Nelson over the weekend of 9th – 11th July and then Finsley Gate Wharf in Burnley from 16th – 18th July with artists from public works and Assembly leading workshops throughout the weekend.
-If you’d like to get involved please get in touch.
-Full programme details to follow soon.
+Wetlab was be moored at Reedley Marina in Burnley from 15th – 18th July with artists from public works and Assembly leading workshops throughout the weekend.

 WetLab is commissioned by Abandon Normal Devices and Super Slow Way.
 Produced by Abandon Normal Devices for AND Festival 2021.
 Delivered in partnership with Canal & River Trust.